Aider-AI/aider/aider/website/docs/config/aider_conf.md

 ## Specify the language for voice using ISO 639-1 code (default: auto)
 #voice-language: en

+## Specify the language to use in the chat (default: None, uses system settings)
+#chat-language:

 ## Show the version number and exit
 #version: